TedCart/TicTacToe/README.md

 ## Flavor Text

 TicTacToe is boring.
 That's why I added a bunch of snarky stuff that might or might not be funny - I don't know you.
 For example, if you click on the same square a bunch, the game will chastise you/plead with you not to do that.
 The victory/tie game messages are randomized (and sometimes nonsense).
-The subtitle of the header changes randomly too.
+The subtitle of the header at the top of the page changes every game too.

+If you click an unavailable square too many times, the board will eventually disappear.
+The player receives ample warning messages before this point and is probably doing it on purpose, but even so the board only diappears temporarily (5 seconds) before coming back.

 ## Stretch Goals